Estimated reading time: 11 minutes

 Day 05: Trek to Tengboche (3850 metres)

 After staying 2 nights in Namche Bazar, you will energise yourself for another 5-6 hours trek to Tengboche.
-While you are heading towards Tengboche, you will see the Tengboche situated on the hilltop of the mountain.
+While heading towards Tengboche, you will see the Tengboche situated on the hilltop of the mountain.
 So you can easily point out the building of the Buddhist monastery where you are going today.
 If you are not exhausted, you can visit the monastery in the evening and join a praying ceremony.
 Meanwhile, you can ask for a blessing of a successful trek.

 2 nights in Dingboche (4410 metres)